-Wal-Mart rejects settlement with U.S. over alleged bribery: Bbg
+Wal-Mart rejects settlement with U.S. over alleged bribery: Bloomberg

 Officials are working to strike a deal with the Bentonville, Arkansas-based company before a new U.S. administration takes over in January, according to the Bloomberg report.

+Wal-Mart is cooperating fully with the government and compliance with the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws is a key priority, company spokesman Greg Hitt said.

-The U.S. Department of Justice has been conducting a long-running investigation into potential misconduct by Wal-Mart, including violations of Foreign Corrupt Practices Act, in some overseas markets, including China, Brazil, India and Mexico.
+The U.S. Department of Justice has been conducting a long-running investigation into potential misconduct by Wal-Mart, including violations of FCPA, in some overseas markets, including China, Brazil, India and Mexico.

 Wal-Mart is also facing a class-action lawsuit filed by its shareholders including a Michigan pension fund, accusing it of defrauding shareholders by concealing suspected bribery to help it expand faster in Mexico.

-(Reporting by Abhijith Ganapavaram in Bengaluru; Editing by Shounak Dasgupta)
+Reporting by Abhijith Ganapavaram and Gayathree Ganesan in Bengaluru; Editing by Shounak Dasgupta

-NEW YORK The Federal Reserve bought $10.901 billion of agency mortgage-backed securities in the week

-BERLIN The chief executives of several German blue-chip companies have discussed Deutsche Bank's problems and are ready to offer a capital injection if needed to shore up Germany's largest lender, newspaper Handelsblatt reported on Thursday.